Disappearance of Tanja Groen: The Golden Tip Foundation

 In June 2021, crime reporter Peter R. de Vries launched the De Gouden Tip Foundation.
 The aim of this foundation is to raise a million euros in rewards through crowdfunding to solve stalled police investigations, so-called cold cases.
 The first case the foundation attempted to solve concerned the disappearance of Tanja Groen.
 A week after the attack on De Vries, the foundation had raised the million euros, partly thanks to the widespread attention that the TV program Tijd voor MAX had paid to the case.

 On December 22, 2022, the Peter R. de Vries Foundation and the Limburg police announced that the promised reward had not led to a new breakthrough in the investigation into Tanja Groen's disappearance.
 Six months earlier, the deadline for claiming the amount had already passed.
 The million euros that had been earmarked for the Tanja Groen case would now be spent on other cold cases and on supporting victims of crime.

+When the Tanja Groen case was closed in May 2026 the Peter R. de Vries Foundation stated that they continue to hope for answers and continues to urge anyone with relevant information or tips to come forward.